katia-e/0-stor/benchmark/README.md

 # * in the output figures 'prime_parameter.range' is used in the x-axis, while 'second_parameter.range' enables multiplot.
 # ** if both 'operations' and 'duration' are given, interrupts when any of them has reached the limit
 ```
 `result_output` defines time interval to collect intermetiate data throughout the benchmark and takes values `per_second`, `per_minute` or `per_hour`.
 These samples are used to create timeplots during the benchmark.
-The timeplots by default are collected in `timeplots.md` If `result_output` is empty of invalid, timeplots are not included.
+The timeplots by default are collected in `timeplots.md` If `result_output` is empty or invalid timeplots are not included.

-Here is example of the output figures:
+Here is an example of the output figures:

 ![Fig](assets/fig1.png)
 ![Fig](assets/fig2.png)